tektronix/tsp-toolkit/README.md

 ## Questions, Issues, Feature Requests, and Contributions
-- If you come across a problem with the extension, please file an [issue][tsp-toolkit-issues]
+- If you come across a problem with the extension, please file an [issue][tsp-toolkit-issues].
 - Any and all feedback is appreciated and welcome!
     - If someone has already filed an [issue][tsp-toolkit-issues] that encompasses your feedback, please leave a 👍/👎 reaction on the issue.
 Otherwise please start a new